kv-18-vk/Typing-Speed-Tester/README.md

 ## 👤 User Experience

 - The application is designed to be fun and engaging, with visual cues.
-- Users can track their progress over time, compete with others, and receive certificates for their achievements.
+- Users can track their progress over time, compete with others, and receive certification for their achievements.
 - The platform is accessible via modern web browsers and requires no installation.

 ---